univention/univention-corporate-server/doc/changelog/index.rst

   All changed SSL/TLS profile settings are now propagated into a new CA certificate.
   The policy enforced by OpenSSL on the certificate settings is now also checked and enforced in the UMC module :guilabel:`Certificate settings` (:uv:bug:`34106`).

+* The connection check to the package repository now explicitly uses the proxy settings (:uv:bug:`48126`).

 .. _changelog-umc-join:

 Domain join module